missing-user/heat-pump-dashboard/README.md

 ## Model Description
 We model the building as an open thermodynamic system in a heat bath (outside environment).
 The entire building is assigned a single temperature, so like a homogeneous block in a perfectly equilibrated steady state.
 The building is parametrized by its heat capacity $C$, volume $V$, the specific heat transfer coefficients of its different surfaces $U_i$, the surface area of walls $A_{walls}$, roof $A_{roof}$, floor $A_{floor}$ and lastly windows $A_{windows}$.
+Specific heat capacities were taken from [this paper on the role of specific heat capacity on building energy performance and thermal discomfort](https://www.sciencedirect.com/science/article/pii/S2214509522005551) and interpolated manually for different building ages.
+The specific U values mapped to building age, according to the classes specified in [Gebäudeenergiegesetz (GEG), Anlage 1](https://www.wienerberger.de/content/dam/wienerberger/germany/marketing/documents-magazines/instructions-guidelines/wall/DE_MKT_DOC_PON_Schnelluebersicht_GEG_KfW_Wienerberger.pdf).
 If solar radiation is simulated, the windows are assigned a value $g_{window}$ depending on the building age, which specifies the transmittance of vertical radiation through glass.
-This is lower for more modern, multi layer windows and higher for older windows [Richtwerte finden sich in DIN 4108-4 als Gesamtenergiedurchlassgrade bei senkrechtem Strahlungseinfall](https://www.baunormenlexikon.de/norm/din-4108-4/c71c3881-b7fc-47d4-8992-2b1e8609dc03).
+This is lower for more modern, multi layer windows and higher for older, single layer windows [Richtwerte finden sich in DIN 4108-4 als Gesamtenergiedurchlassgrade bei senkrechtem Strahlungseinfall](https://www.baunormenlexikon.de/norm/din-4108-4/c71c3881-b7fc-47d4-8992-2b1e8609dc03).
 All the surface areas are computed from the living area input by the user, evenly split among the given number of floors by assuming  $3 m$ height per floor and a flat, square roof and base of the building.

 The transfer due to the temperature gradient to the outside at a given timestep is then: